AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Troubleshooting_JS/README.md

     - An error message to indicate what's gone wrong: "TypeError: guessSubmit.addeventListener is not a function".
     - A "Learn More" link that links through to an MDN page that explains what this error means in greater detail.
     - The name of the JavaScript file, which links thorugh to the Debugger tab of the developeer tools.
 If you follow this link, you'll see the exact line where the error is highlighted.
     - The line number where the error is, and the character number in that line where the error is first seen.
-In this case, we've got line 84 (in my personal HTML file), character number 3 (no "character number" actually designated in Chrome DevTools).
+In this case, we've got line 86, character number 3 (no "character number" actually designated in Chrome DevTools).
-3. If we look at line 84 in our code editor, we'll find this line:
+3. If we look at line 86 in our code editor, we'll find this line:
 ```
 guessSubmit.addeventListener('click', checkGuess);
 ```